 It was a terrible one-two punch from which I’m not sure the country has yet wholly recovered.
 I’ve been tempted from time to time to go back and find out.
 Maybe in so doing I could contribute a little to the country’s restoration, in exchange for the time I spent there uselessly spinning my wheels.
 It would be interesting to see Wonlay again, and visit Saniquellie and Karnplay, and perhaps even assure the Snake Society chief that despite my big mouth I had managed to stay alive.

-In any case there was an important lesson from my Peace Corps experience that unfortunately I did not draw from my last weeks there, a lesson that took me many years to absorb and appreciate.
+In any case there was an important lesson from my Peace Corps experience that unfortunately I did not draw from my last weeks there, a lesson that took me many years to appreciate.
 Wherever you go, if you treat people well, they are likely to be there for you when you need them.
 I felt lonely and depressed.
 But with some patience and a willingness to reach out, I probably could have salvaged my time there and made of it something fine and memorable.

 Still another lesson: you can make up your own lessons, and draw on them as needed.
 Had I decided that my friends were out there, had I been able to admit I needed help, and been willing to solicit it, things would have been different.
 Instead, I only learned from the lesson that said when you’re hurting, quit.
 Wrong lesson.
 But the choice of lessons is always ours.
 Choose wisely.